Skin cancers can look very different and the symptoms can vary. Some of the symptoms are similar to other conditions.

 A sore that doesn't heal

 The sore can look see through, shiny and pink or pearly white.
-They can also look red.
+It can also look red.
 It may feel sore, rough and have raised edges.

 Look out for an area of skin that has broken down (an ulcer) and doesn't heal within 4 weeks, and you can't think of a reason for this change.